 IRIS MORALES is a lifelong activist, educator, attorney, filmmaker, and author.
-Her ongoing projects with young people, teachers, and media producers focus on issues of poverty and racism, mass deportation of immigrants, political prisoners, climate justice, and the colonial status of Puerto Rico.
-She is a frequent consultant to grassroots organizations and presenter to students and other community audiences.
+Her ongoing work with young people, educators, and artists focus on issues of poverty and racism, climate justice, and the colonial status of Puerto Rico.

-Currently as the founder and executive editor of Red Sugarcane Press, Inc., Ms. Morales publishes books and creates projects about the Puerto Rican and African Diasporas in the Americas.
-She is a board member of UPROSE, an intergenerational, multi-racial, women-of-color led, grassroots organization based in Brooklyn, New York, that promotes sustainability and resiliency through community organizing, education, leadership development and cultural/artistic expression.
+Currently as the founder and executive editor of Red Sugarcane Press, Inc., Ms. Morales produces books and projects about the Puerto Rican, Latinx, and African Diasporas in the Americas.
+She is also a board member of UPROSE, a grassroots organization based in Brooklyn, New York, that promotes sustainability and resiliency through community organizing, education, leadership development and cultural/artistic expression.

-Ms. Morales is the author and editor of the recently released book, Through the Eyes of Rebel Women, The Young Lords: 1969-1976, the first account of women.
-Her award-winning documentary, !Palante Siempre Palante, The Young Lords! premiered on public television in 1996.
-She was among the first women to join the Young Lords in New York City and rose through the ranks to become Deputy Minister of Education, co-founder of the Women’s Caucus and Women’s Union, and co-leader the Philadelphia chapter.
+Ms. Morales is the author and editor of Through the Eyes of Rebel Women, The Young Lords: 1969-1976, the first account of women in the organization.
+Her award-winning documentary, !Palante Siempre Palante, The Young Lords! premiered on public television in 1996 and continues to be screened across the United States and Caribbean.
+She was among the first women to join the Young Lords in New York City and was Deputy Minister of Education.

 Photo credit: Jose Angel Figueroa